Longhorn-Riichi/InjusticeJudge/README.md

 - You would have drawn your tile had the game continued for three more draws
 - A riichi player would have dropped your tile had the game continued for three more draws
 - A previous discard passed but the very next turn you discarded the same tile and it dealt in
+- Someone tsumoed on your wait
+- You had a choice between tenpai waits, and someone else's very next discard would have dealt into the one you didn't choose

 __Note__: This program was explicitly written to